dleemiller/CnakeCharmer/README.md

 - is this a library that would commonly benefit from being used in *cython* code?
 - can our script be reasonably implemented without it?
 - will it be useful for multiple different code implementations?

+## Changes to existing implementations

+Changes to any existing implementation are welcome.
+"Best practice" improvements are encouraged.
+Changes should not regress in benchmarks.
+It is probable that we will use an implementation's history, along with Cython's annotations to create additional Cython optimization datasets.
+Therefore, it is actually beneficial to have committed *inefficient* Cython implementations that are improved over time.

+Example: (Cython: Determining where to add types)[https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html#determining-where-to-add-types]

 ## Contributing